 3. Carhartt Watch Wash Bag: £25, Asos

 This surprisingly big wash bag from Carhartt has a white zip across the top and a durable fabric handle on one side.
-The outdoors brand is known for its sturdy products and reliable construction, so you won’t have to worry about the safety of your shower gel with this one.
-The inside of the bag is made of canvas with a waterproof layer beneath, making it lightweight but leak-free.
+The workwear brand is known for reliable products with sturdy construction, so you won’t have to worry about the safety of your shower gel with this one.
+The inside of the bag is made of canvas with a waterproof layer beneath, making it lightweight and leak-free.

 4. Herschel Supply Co.
 Chapter Wash Bag: £25, Trouva

 Herschel has a reputation for its trendy, understated designs, and this wash bag is no exception.
 Although the outside of the bag is fabric, it’s fully waterproofed from the inside and over the zip across the top.
-The signature red-striped inside fabric – made famous by its rucksacks – also makes an appearance here, in its spacious interior with netted pockets.
+The signature red-striped inside fabric – made famous by the brand's rucksacks – also makes an appearance, in the spacious interior with netted pockets.
 An extra pocket across the front gives you a space to tuck your razor away safely.

 5. Smythson Burlington Wash Bag, Navy: £395, Matches Fashion